Do Berkey Water Filters Reduce Monochloramine?

 There is a good chance Monochloramine is in your water.
 One in five Americans drink water that is treated with Chloramines and that number could continue to go up as regulations change.
 Check your local water quality through the Environmental Working Group’s (EWG) tap water database.
 Or, test your water at home.

-How to Remove Monochloramine From Water
+How to Minimize Monochloramine From Water

 Monochloramine and other Chloramines are trickier to remove from water than other chemicals.
 Filtration methods like Distillation, Reverse Osmosis and Ion Exchange do not work well alone because this chemical doesn’t have a charge.
 The best way to approach this is through an activated carbon filter, which removes Chloramines with an intricate matrix within the filter and the carbon spurs a chemical reaction, in which the remainder of the byproducts are removed through Reverse Osmosis or Ion Exchange.

 At Berkey Home, our approach to removing Monochloramine and other Chloramines is centered on our Black Berkey Filter.
 This filter, which is made up of over six different media types, takes Chloramines out of the water using the activated carbon within it and intricate pores that are hard to get through.
 When byproducts are released from the chemical reaction caused by carbon, they are removed through Berkey’s Ion Exchange process, which attracts the byproducts with an ionic charge.
-The gravity flow feature slows all of these processes down, catching even more contaminants, bacteria and harmful metals.
+The gravity flow feature slows all of these processes down, catching even more contaminants and harmful metals.

 That’s not all a Berkey water filter system can do.
 Take a look at what we offer and find the Berkey water filter system right for you.